wzh-miasanmia/jax_mobo/README.md

 ### Step 5: Verify Installation
 After installation, you can verify that all packages were installed correctly by listing the installed packages:

-### Troubleshooting
-If you encounter any errors during the installation of packages, try searching for the error message online for specific solutions, or consult the official documentation of the problematic package.
-Ensure that your conda is up to date by running conda update conda.
-For issues related to pip packages, ensure that your pip is up to date by running pip install --upgrade pip in your conda environment.